MattScieszinski/Reading-Notes/CODERS_COMPUTER.md

 `echo` will **echo** messages back into the terminal

-`.` applies to hidden files. `ls -a` will list all items in a directory _including the hidden files that start with "."_
+`.` Applies to hidden files. `ls -a` Will list all items in a directory _including the hidden files that start with "."_

-text files end in `.txt` , executable files end in `.exe` , &  image files end in `.img .png .gif`
+Text files end in `.txt` , executable files end in `.exe` , &  image files end in `.img .png .gif`

-`~` returns you back to the home directory
+`~` Returns you back to the home directory,
-`.` is your current directory &
+`.` is your current directory, &
-`..` puts you in the parent directory
+`..` puts you in the parent directory.